nearform/angular-patterns-workshop/apps/slides/slides/flattening-rxjs-streams.md

 ---

 # Step 8: Trying it out

 <div class="dense">

-- Use your browser devtools to slow down network request by setting **throttling** to "Slow 3G" or similar
+- Use your browser developer tools to slow down network request by setting **throttling** to "Slow 3G" or similar
 - Click repeatedly on the "Add to watchlist" button on a few different movies
 - Notice that only the last request is sent to the server and other in flight requests are cancelled
 - While not perhaps being as obviously useful here, this can iron out a good deal of UX issues for something like an autocomplete search box